• Skip to primary navigation

 • 1 tablespoon peanut butter or almond butter; optional, for extra protein

-• 2 teaspoons honey or maple syrup for vegan, to taste; optional, for extra sweetness
+• 2 teaspoons honey or maple syrup, to taste; optional, for extra sweetness

 Equipment